 Much of Jon’s work is collaborative, interdisciplinary, and international and he has worked with geographers, art historians, heritage professionals and historians from the UK and across Europe.
-His most recent book, Consumption and the Country House was published by OUP in 2016.
-Professor Stobart is a founding editor of the journal History of Retailing and Consumption, a member of the AHRC Peer Review College and has sat on a number of academic councils and committees including the Economic History Society, Social History Society and Northamptonshire Record Society.
+His most recent book, Consumption and the Country House, was published by OUP in 2016.
+Jon is a founding editor of the journal History of Retailing and Consumption, a member of the AHRC Peer Review College, and has sat on a number of academic councils and committees including the Economic History Society, Social History Society and Northamptonshire Record Society.

-Andrew WM Smith is a Senior Lecturer in Contemporary History and Politics at the University of Chichester.
+Andrew W.M.
+Smith is Reader in Contemporary History and Politics at the University of Chichester.
 His work focuses principally on the French and Francophone world with an interest in identities beyond the frame of the nation state.
 Recent articles have addressed minority nationalism, decolonization, the Second World War, and linguistic politics.

 Andrew is the author of Terror and Terroir: The Winegrowers of the Languedoc and Modern France (Manchester University Press, September 2016), and editor (with Chris Jeppesen) of Britain, France and the Decolonization of Africa: Future Imperfect?
 (UCL Press, March 2017).
 Andrew was previously the Society’s Honorary Director of Communications, and took on the role of Honorary Secretary in 2021.